YStrauch/swagger-object-validator/README.md

 ]
 ```

-If you don't like the error types as integers (which will happen if you don't use TypeScript), call `result.errorsWithStringTypes()` and all those errorTypes will be called "MISSING_REQUIRED_PROPERTY", "TYPE_MISMATCH" and "ADDITIONAL_PROPERTY".

 # Ways to load a specification
 ## JSON/yaml/URL
 You may load JSON or yaml files from your disk or from the interwebs.
 It doesn't matter!